 The table below illustrates how ACT real estate agents’ fees stack up compared to the rest of the country.
 It’s important to remember that rates can change over time.
 This is the best available data in the country, but keep in mind that what you actually end up paying will depend on your property, local market and the agent you select.

-Negotiating fees and commissions in the ACT
+Negotiating fees and commissions in the Australian Capital Territory

 Your ability to negotiate fees and commissions will depend on your location (whether you’re closer to the CBD or further out).
 We understand that you may have questions about how commission works, and you shouldn’t be afraid to ask them.
 For example, you may ask questions like how effective is the commission-based model as an incentive for agents?
 Or, will a commission-based structure really ensure the best possible price for my property?

 To you negotiate fees and commissions with your potential real estate agent, it’s vital that you a) have the correct up to date information and data to inform your bottom line, and b) fully understand the process of how commission and fees are calculated.

 With regards to up to date information and data, we’ve supplied that to you right here.
 Our expert team have analysed the relevant data and pulled out averages to help you determine what you’re willing to pay in commission and fees.
 While this information is useful, we encourage you to consider it as a guide.
 We also encourage you to remember that commission and fees will depend on an array of other circumstances.
 For example, the size of your property and current market conditions.
 To get exact commission rates for agents in your area, you can compare real estate agents using our comparison platform.